ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

     </details>

 #### Server Notification Token
-1. Create a new Jenkins credential containing the token, which gets send by the server notification plugin to Artemis with every build result:\
+1. Create a new Jenkins credential containing the token, which gets send by the server notification plugin to Artemis with every build result:
-    a. **Kind**: Secret text\
+    1. **Kind**: Secret text
-    b. **Secret**: _your.secret_token_value_ (choose any value you want, copy it for the nex step)\
+    2. **Secret**: _your.secret_token_value_ (choose any value you want, copy it for the nex step)
-    c.
-Leave the ID field blank\
+    3. Leave the ID field blank
-    d.
-The description is up to you
+    4. The description is up to you

 2. Copy the generated ID of the new credentials and put it into the Artemis configuration _application-artemis.yml_